-People think when the lease expires they can be brought into court and evicted, and that’s just not the case,” Himmelstein says.
-90-150 days before your lease expires, your landlord should offer you a renewal or, if there’s a valid reason not to renew (like a plan to move a family member of the owner into your apartment), a notice stating as much.
+“People think when the lease expires they can be brought into court and evicted, and that’s just not the case,” Himmelstein says.
+From 90 to 150 days before your lease expires, your landlord should offer you a renewal or, if there’s a valid reason not to renew (like a plan to move a family member of the owner into your apartment), a notice stating as much.

 If you don’t get either, you’re still covered by all the protections of rent stabilization and, in fact, your landlord can’t raise your rent until the lease is renewed (or hike it retroactively), so in some ways it’s a benefit to renters not to get an official lease renewal, Himmelstein says.
 That said, if you want the document, you can file a complaint to DHCR.